 Most states require that you have worked several years as an agent or have completed a specific number of transactions to become a real estate broker.
 For example, in Texas you must be a licensed real estate agent for four of the past five years, hold an out-of-state broker’s license, and have accumulated at least 3,600 points.
 In the case of Texas, points are calculated by a specific state formula whereby transactions are valued at 300 points per transaction (regardless of size), and other variables such as buyer representation agreements are valued at 10 points per transaction.
 An example of the broker’s requirements for a residential broker, provided by the Texas Real Estate Commission can be seen below:

 In addition to significant work experience, all states require that you have coursework prior to sitting for your broker’s exam.
 While the education requirements can vary significantly by state, ranging anywhere from 45 to 900 hours, usually they can be met handily even while you are still operating full-time as a licensed agent.
-For example, Brightwood offers courses that are online and often fit around an active agent schedule.
+Click here to learn what it takes to be a great real estate broker.

 The broker’s examination is fairly extensive, and requires study even if you’ve been operating as an agent for years.
 For example, in California, it is a five-hour exam that requires you to get 75% of the 200 questions correct.
 Estimate that, along with your required coursework, you will need time to study, and allocate this into your existing schedule.

 Overall, meeting your state requirements to become a broker can take several months, so carefully examine your particular criteria and plan ahead.
 For more detailed information in how to become a real estate broker, we offer a guide to take you through the process.